joeyday/joeyday.com/_posts/2015/2015-05-18-integrating-servicenow-with-hipchat.md

 ## Conclusion

 So, what can you use this for?
 The sky’s the limit really.
 You can set up a Business Rule to fire on any condition you want and send any HTML message into any HipChat room.
 Use it as above to notify any given team when they have a new assignment.
 Use it to notify management when there’s a P1 incident.
 If you find a creative use for this Script Include, I’d love if you’d leave a comment below or drop me a line on social media.
-Cheers!\[endmark\]
+Cheers!{% include endmark.html %}